yang170/CS510Project/readme.md

 ## Step 2.
 Run backend server

-0. Nevigate the folder where you cloned the repository
+0. Navigate the folder where you cloned the repository
 1. Install the dependencies
    ```bash
    pip install -r requirement.txt